knative/docs/docs/serving/configuration/feature-flags.md

 This feature should be enabled/allowed when using Queue Proxy Extensions.
 The flag controls whether Knative mounts the Pod Info volume to the queue-proxy container.

 Mounting the Pod Info volume allows Queue Proxy Extensions to access the service annotations using the file `/etc/podinfo/annnotations`.
+See [Queue Proxy Extensions](../queue-extensions.md) for more details about extending Queue Proxy.

 When this feature is `enabled`, the Pod Info volume will always be mounted.
 This is helpful in a case where most/all cluster services are required to use Queue Proxy Extensions.